Constitution of Bhutan: Legislative branch and operation

 Parliament consists of the King, the National Council and the National Assembly.
-Bhutan's international territorial boundaries and internal Dzongkhag and Gewog divisions may be altered only with the consent of at least ¾ of the total number of members of Parliament.
+Bhutan's international territorial boundaries and internal Dzongkhag and Gewog divisions may be altered only with the consent of at least three-fourths of the total number of members of Parliament.

 The National Council of Bhutan is the upper house, or house of review in the bicameral legislature.
 It consists of 25 members: one directly elected from each of the 20 Dzongkhags (Districts) and 5 appointed by the King.
 The National Council meets at least twice a year.
 The membership elects a Chairperson and Deputy Chairperson from its number.
 Members and candidates of the National Council are prohibited from holding political party affiliation.

 The National Assembly of Bhutan is the lower house of parliament.
 It consists of a maximum of 55 members directly elected by the citizens of constituencies within each Dzongkhag (District).
 Under this system of proportional representation, each constituency is represented by one National Assembly member; each of the 20 Dzongkhags must be represented by between 2–7 members.
 Constituencies are reapportioned every 10 years.
 The National Assembly meets at least twice a year, and elects a Speaker and Deputy Speaker from among its members.
 Members and candidates may be members of political parties.

 The Constitution details procedures for the passing of bills and other procedural requirements of governance.
 Bhutanese legislation must be presented bicamerally, at times in joint sitting of the National Council and National Assembly, however bills may pass by default without vote when none is conducted before the close of the present session.
 Bills are ultimately subject to veto and modification by the King, however the King must assent to bills resubmitted after joint sitting and deliberation by the National Council and National Assembly.

-The National Assembly may, with support of at least ⅓ of its members, motion of no confidence in the Government.
-If the vote passes with at least ⅔ support, the King must dismiss the Government.
+The National Assembly may, with support of at least one third of its members, motion of no confidence in the Government.
+If the vote passes with at least two-thirds support, the King must dismiss the Government.

 The Constitution defines the rights and duties of the opposition party in Parliament.
 It also lays a framework for the formation, function, and dissolution of interim governments.